tanhauhau/tanhauhau.github.io/content/blog/step-by-step-guide-for-writing-a-babel-transformation/index.md

 ### 2. Know what to target on the AST

-Head down to a [babel AST explorer](https://lihautan.com/babel-ast-explorer/#?eyJiYWJlbFNldHRpbmdzIjp7InZlcnNpb24iOiI3LjQuNSJ9LCJ0cmVlU2V0dGluZ3MiOnsiaGlkZUVtcHR5Ijp0cnVlLCJoaWRlTG9jYXRpb24iOnRydWUsImhpZGVUeXBlIjp0cnVlfSwiY29kZSI6ImZ1bmN0aW9uIGdyZWV0KG5hbWUpIHtcbiAgcmV0dXJuICdIZWxsbyAnICsgbmFtZTtcbn1cblxuY29uc29sZS5sb2coZ3JlZXQoJ3RhbmhhdWhhdScpKTsgLy8gSGVsbG8gdGFuaGF1aGF1In0=), click on different parts of the code, to see where it is represented on the AST:
+Head down to a [babel AST explorer](https://lihautan.com/babel-ast-explorer/#?eyJiYWJlbFNldHRpbmdzIjp7InZlcnNpb24iOiI3LjQuNSJ9LCJ0cmVlU2V0dGluZ3MiOnsiaGlkZUVtcHR5Ijp0cnVlLCJoaWRlTG9jYXRpb24iOnRydWUsImhpZGVUeXBlIjp0cnVlfSwiY29kZSI6ImZ1bmN0aW9uIGdyZWV0KG5hbWUpIHtcbiAgcmV0dXJuICdIZWxsbyAnICsgbmFtZTtcbn1cblxuY29uc29sZS5sb2coZ3JlZXQoJ3RhbmhhdWhhdScpKTsgLy8gSGVsbG8gdGFuaGF1aGF1In0=), click on different parts of the code and see where / how it is represented on the AST:

 ![targeting](./images/targeting.png 'Selecting the code on the left and see the corresponding part of the AST light up on the right')

-If this is your first time seeing the AST, play around with it for a little while, to get the sense of how is it look like, and get to know the names of the node on the AST with respect to your code.
+If this is your first time seeing the AST, play around with it for a little while and get the sense of how is it look like, and get to know the names of the node on the AST with respect to your code.

 So, now we know that we need to target: